Money mules: how we’re protecting our customers from financial fraud

 Mule accounts are seldom opened with a fake ID or documentation.
 Instead, fraudsters opt for real accounts that have been sold on, or those used normally before being loaded with the stolen money.

 To combat this, in 2018 Lloyds Bank launched a tenacious team of fraud-fighters to combat money mule accounts.
-So far, this dedicated ‘mule-hunting’ team has uncovered a staggering 130,000 mule accounts and prevented over £91 million from falling into the hands of brazen fraudsters.
+Between 2018 and 2023 we’ve frozen £114 million of funds.

-Indeed, since its formation, the team has developed cutting-edge techniques which allow them to rapidly analyse data and spot the tell-tale signs, patterns and behaviour associated with fraudulent activity.8
+Since its formation, the team has developed cutting-edge techniques which allow them to rapidly analyse data and spot the tell-tale signs, patterns and behaviour associated with fraudulent activity.

 Our ongoing fight against fraud